 Ramana Maharshi had many followers.
 Some of them became teachers.
 Poonja, for example, who in turn had many followers.
 Some of these became teachers, such as Andrew Cohen and Mooji.
 These two turned out to be abusive cult leaders.
 It would seem that nondualism can be even more prone to cult abuse because of the dependence upon the teacher and his 'direct pointing'.

 Not that the direct pointing of Cohen and Mooji would be of any value.
 Sam Harris went to India and sat at the feet of Poonja.
-He said that he didn't get anything out of it.
+He said that he didn't get what he was looking for.
 It was only when he went to see a Tibetan master that he got what he was looking for.
 He says in his book that this was the most valuable thing that anyone has ever taught him.

 He says that you can return to this state again and again, and use it as the base for your meditation.
 Your meditation is to return to this state again and again.
 In this however he will differ from some other nondualists.
 They will say that when you have this state you are enlightened and meditation will achieve nothing more.